awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Inventory** in the navigation pane\.

 1. In the **Managed instances with inventory enabled** card, choose **Click here to enable inventory on all instances**\.
-![\[Enabling Systems Manager Inventory on all instances in the current AWS account and Region.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-one-click-1.png)
+![\[Enabling Systems Manager Inventory on all instances in the current Amazon Web Services account and AWS Region.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-one-click-1.png)

    If successful, the console displays the following message\.
-![\[Enabling Systems Manager Inventory on all instances in the current AWS account and Region.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-one-click-2.png)
+![\[Enabling Systems Manager Inventory on all instances in the current Amazon Web Services account and AWS Region.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-one-click-2.png)

    Depending on the number of managed instances in your account, it can take several minutes for the global inventory association to be applied\.
 Wait a few minutes and then refresh the page\.
 Verify that the graphic changes to reflect that inventory is configured on all of your managed instances\.

 ### Configuring collection by using the console<a name="sysman-inventory-config-collection"></a>

 This section includes information about how to configure Systems Manager Inventory to collect metadata from your managed instances by using the Systems Manager console\.
-You can quickly collect metadata from all instances in a specific AWS account \(and any future instances that might be created in that account\) or you can selectively collect inventory data by using tags or instance IDs\.
+You can quickly collect metadata from all instances in a specific Amazon Web Services account \(and any future instances that might be created in that account\) or you can selectively collect inventory data by using tags or instance IDs\.

 **To configure inventory collection**